michaeljgrieshaber/Code-Jokes/README.md

 ## Project Name

-Code Jokes (working title)
+Code Jokes

 ## Project Description

 This site allows users to up vote and down vote submissions from other users.
+It also allows users to submit thier own content for voting.

 ## Wireframes